SHIBUY.A. × WATCH

 Regarding Shibuya 3-chome, he explained, "This area has a strong image associated with cherry blossoms.
 From the Yoko cherry trees on Meiji Street to the Konno cherry trees at Konno Hachimangu Shrine, cherry blossoms are a key feature of the area."
 He added that cherry trees were planted at the entrance when SOIL opened, and expressed his hope that "this will be an opportunity for people to pay attention to those cherry trees once again."

 Regarding the future, he said, "We want to continue our efforts to utilize this plaza.
-Ultimately, we want it to become a place that local residents can use freely," and he outlined his vision, saying, "There are surprisingly few places in Shibuya where people can easily gather.
-We hope to create a place like a 'hangout spot' where people can connect with each other."
+We want to make it a place that local people can easily use," and added, "There are surprisingly few places in Shibuya where people can easily gather.
+We hope to foster connections between people in a place like a 'hangout spot'."

 An "early spring" is spreading in Shibuya 3-chome.